green64/jekyll-blog/_posts/2019-03-24-learning-as-we-go.markdown

 ![image](https://www.samanthamccallfp18.com/assets/images/learning_as_we_go.jpg)

-### My tribute-flexbox-new-blog combo failed.
+### My tribute-flexbox-new-blog experiment failed.
 And that's OK.

 My blog image probably seems like an odd image &mdash; what's with the cats, amirite?
 This post was actually inspired by the death of my cat Posie.
 I had her for 19 years, and although